 Chardon real estate is some of the most expensive in Ohio, although Chardon house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Chardon is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Chardon isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Chardon are a mix of both white- and blue-collar jobs.
 Overall, Chardon is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Chardon who work in sales jobs (18.61%), office and administrative support (17.68%), and management occupations (10.56%).
+There are especially a lot of people living in Chardon who work in office and administrative support (20.10%), management occupations (15.04%), and sales jobs (14.51%).

-The overall education level of Chardon citizens is substantially higher than the typical US community, as 29.67% of adults in Chardon have at least a bachelor's degree, and the average American community has 21.84%.
+The overall education level of Chardon is somewhat higher than in the average US city of 21.84%: 27.88% of adults 25 and older in the city have at least a bachelor's degree.

-The per capita income in Chardon in 2010 was $27,100, which is upper middle income relative to Ohio and the nation.
-This equates to an annual income of $108,400 for a family of four.
+The per capita income in Chardon in 2010 was $31,328, which is wealthy relative to Ohio, and upper middle income relative to the rest of the US.
+This equates to an annual income of $125,312 for a family of four.
 However, Chardon contains both very wealthy and poor people as well.

 The people who call Chardon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Chardon residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Chardon include Irish, Italian, English, and Polish.
+Important ancestries of people in Chardon include Irish, Italian, Polish, and English.